 Spend Time on a Toboggan

 When was the last time you enjoyed the thrill of a toboggan ride?
 Find the steepest hill in the neighbourhood and see who has the guts to go first.
 Try different toboggan loading different combinations to make your sled go faster.
-Kids with adults, multiple kids, or a couple friends make for a thrilling ride.
+Kids with adults, multiple kids, or a couple of friends (wearing masks) make for a thrilling ride.
 Don’t forget your helmet!

 Have a Winter Campfire

 There’s nothing like warming up by an open fire during or after a snowfall.
 Invite neighbours (as long as you stay in your restricted limits) to gather for s’mores or hot chocolate.
 Kick it up a notch by gathering at night to tell scary stories, or encourage a lively sing-a-long.

 If your kids have exceptional artistic talent, introduce them to a new medium: snow!
 Just a few drops of food colouring in a spray bottle filled with water can turn your backyard or local park from a blank canvas into a masterpiece.

 DIY Hand Warmers

 So easy to make, hand warmers are great for keeping little and big hands nice and toasty.